usc-isi-i2/t2wml-api/docs/grammar.md

          - keys...
     template:
          - keys...
-    created_by: demo
+cleaningMapping:
+    - region:
+        - keys...
+      functions:
+        - func:
+            args1:...
 ````

-It must begin with the key `statementMapping`, opening a dictionary.
+It must contain the key `statementMapping`, opening a dictionary.

 The `statementMapping` must contain the keys `region` and `template`.
-It can also optionally contain the key `created_by`.

 The `region` and the `template` must each be a list of dictionaries (although we currently only support one entry in the list)

+It may optionally contain the key `cleaningMapping`, opening a list, discussed further in its section below.

 ### The region